 9.7.
 Ensure portable and mobile ICT equipment is made available as necessary for anti-virus updates and software installations, patches or upgrades.

 9.8.
-The installation of any applications or software packages must be authorised by the Executive Director and fully licensed.
+The installation of any applications or software packages must be authorised by the Executive Officer and fully licensed.

 9.9.
 In areas where there are likely to be members of the general public, portable or mobile ICT equipment must not be left unattended and, wherever possible, must be kept out of sight.